CookieAlien/NTNU-SAD/README.md

 # NTNU-SAD
-this repo is very sad
-there is nothing here right now :(
+this repo is very sad, there is nothing here right now :(